packets-at-rest/packets-at-rest/README.md

 ### Collector

-Edit APIFILE (api.conf) to give API keys access to nodes.
+Edit APIFILE `config/api.conf` to give API keys access to nodes.
 API key with access to node "0" has access to all nodes.
 For example:

 ```json
 {